sage-code/eve/manual/basic.md

 ## Gradual typing

-Gradual typing is a type system in which some variables may be giventypes and the correctness of the typing is checked at compile-time (which is static typing) and some variables may be left un-typed and eventual type errors are reported at run-time (which is dynamic typing).
+Gradual typing is a type system in which some variables may be given types and the correctness of the typing is checked at compile-time (which is static typing) and some variables may be left un-typed and eventual type errors are reported at run-time (which is dynamic typing).
 To declare gradual types we use a polymorphic type called "Variant".

 **Variant Types**